23Oct

 All Products

-You may be wondering what it’s actually like to ride a bike in the city where your bike was made.
+You may be wondering what it’s actually like to ride in the city where your bike was made.
 Xiamen is undoubtedly a global powerhouse in carbon fiber.
 The name Xiamen pops up constantly when people discuss where their bikes (both Western and Eastern) come from, but what’s it actually like to ride in a city so famous for cycling brands?

 (Did we mention we’re fans of being underbiked?)